-According to a latest research, 76% of enterprises will standardize on Kubernetes (k8s) within the next 3 years.
+According to the latest research, 76% of enterprises will standardize on Kubernetes (k8s) within the next 3 years.
 K8s is THE standard for container orchestration.
 Many companies are starting to take advantage of k8s or are already deploying their first applications.
 Getting k8s up and running is easy.
-No need to do it ‘the hard way any more (sorry Kelsey).
+No need to do it ‘the hard way anymore (sorry Kelsey).
 You will get a cluster up and running on Google Cloud Platform (using Kubernetes Engine) in just a couple of minutes.
 Or open up a Microsoft Azure subscription and search for ‘Kubernetes’.
-In a few clicks you’ll have a cluster up and running.
+In a few clicks, you’ll have a cluster up and running.

 The topics addressed in this blog are just a few you will get your hands on when using k8s for running production workloads in an enterprise environment.
-There are some Enterprise Kubernetes Management Platforms, like for example Rancher or Open Shift that cover some of these features.
-Red Kubes developed an open source k8s enterprise management platform called Otomi Container Platform that supports you in setting up and operating a production grade k8s cluster.
-In my next post I will explain all the Otomi Container Platform components and features.
-We will also post more background on how to secure your k8s cluster.
+There are some Enterprise Kubernetes Management Platforms, like Rancher or Open Shift that cover some of these features.
+Red Kubes developed an open-source k8s enterprise management platform called Otomi Container Platform that supports you in setting up and operating a production-grade Kubernetes cluster in a day